 |Ankle||Severe||Up to £46,980||Ankle injuries that require pins and plates to hold bone fragments in place.|

 Please take advantage of the free consultancy session that we offer at Legal Expert.
-You can contact us on 0800 073 8804, and we will be happy to help.
-And this could lead to you receiving the compensation you deserve after you fell down the stairs at work.
+You can contact us on 0800 073 8804, and we will be more than happy to help.
+This could lead to you receiving the compensation you deserve after falling down stairs due to your employer’s negligence.

 Whilst you concentrate on recovering from your injury, we gather all the evidence to build a strong case for success.
 So, we always aim to secure the right compensation and work tirelessly, leaving no stone unturned.
 We keep you up-to-date with your claim’s progress.
 And we’re available at any time to take your call should you have a query.

 With Legal Expert, you can be confident that your case is in capable hands.
-And we do our best to get you the compensation you deserve after you fell down the stairs at work.
+And we do our best to get you the compensation you deserve after falling down stairs at work.

 To start your claim for compensation for falling down the stairs at work, call us on 0800 073 8804.
 We explain the first steps to take and guide you through the legal process of making a claim with ease.
 You don’t need to worry.
 We will take the lead in pursuing your claim for you.

 - Slip, Trip Or Fall At Work Compensation – Here you will find additional helpful information regarding claims for a slip, trip or fall at work.